tomas-bzdusek/research-website/content/publication/universal-higher-order-bulk-boundary-correspondence-of-triple-nodal-points/index.md

   - Titus Neupert
   - Tomáš Bzdušek
 publication_short: arXiv:2104.11254 (2021)
-abstract: Triple nodal points are degeneracies of energy bands in momentum space at which three Hamiltonian eigenstates coalesce at a single eigenenergy.
+abstract: "Triple nodal points are degeneracies of energy bands in momentum space at which three Hamiltonian eigenstates coalesce at a single eigenenergy.
 For spinless particles, the stability of a triple nodal point requires two ingredients: rotation symmetry of order three, four or six;